 Data-driven control and coordination of smart converters for sustainable power system using deep reinforcement learning

-The goal of this project is to address the voltage instability caused by a high ratio of renewables in sustainable power grids by making the control and coordination of converters of distributed energy resources more intelligent.
+This project aims to address the voltage instability caused by a high ratio of renewables in sustainable power grids by making the control and coordination of converters of distributed energy resources more intelligent.
 To that end, we will leverage deep reinforcement learning to train data-driven and communication-efficiently control policies that are able to adapt to the fast fluctuation of renewable energy resources.
 We will train policies on advanced simulation environments and implement our AI algorithms on real microgrids in our lab at KTH.
 The developed control policies will allow converters to automatically learn to optimize their interactions with the complex grid environment and achieve a smooth integration of renewables without voltage security violation, thus promoting a climate-neutral society.

 Associate professor, Department of Computer and Systems Sciences at Stockholm University, Vice Chair Working group Cooperate, Co-PI of research project Decision-making in Critical Societal Infrastructures (DEMOCRITUS), Co-PI of research project Data-Driven Control and Coordination of Smart Converters for Sustainable Power System Using Deep Reinforcement Learning at C3.ai DTI, Co-Supervisor for postdoc project Distributed Optimization and Federated Learning in Emerging Smart Networks, Digital Futures Faculty+46 8 16 11 15